It’s quite confusing for newbies when it comes to differentiating between compressor VS limiter. This article will help you with that.

 To make the compressor work properly we need to tell it how it will reduce the dynamics of our instrument.
 To achieve this goal you need to set up the threshold and ratio for,

 Let’s get some knowledge of the 6 controls of the compressor.

 Do you know, what threshold does in compression?
 Here it is – Threshold decides when to start the compression.
 It determines, after how much loudness compression will start kicks in.
 In simple words, the compressor doesn’t reduce the signals’ volume until it reaches the threshold.

-Threshold is measured in dB and you are always in negative measurement such as -1dB, -6dB etc. Now let us take some practical example.
+Threshold is measured in dB and you are always in negative measurement such as -1dB, -6dB, etc. Now let us take some practical examples.

 Assume you have recorded a vocal that’s overall dynamics is around -14dB but in some portions of the vocal the singer went extra loud and you get spikes up to -10dB.
 Here if you set the threshold around -13dB then whenever the vocal becomes louder then -13dB compressor kicks in under the range.

 Ratio is another important control of the compressor.
 It tells the compressor about the amount of compression.
-That means how when the compressor kicks in how much it will turn the signal down.
+That means that when the compressor kicks in how much it will turn the signal down.